 When properly administered by a trained practitioner (an M.D. or osteopath who has taken special training) prolotherapy is a low-risk, no-side-effects, highly successful procedure for the easing or elimination of musculoskeletal pain.

-I was treated with prolotherapy for pain in my elbow, knees, and for tendonitis in my right foot, with great success.
+I was treated for pain in my elbow, knees, and for tendonitis in my right foot, with great success.
 I also had one injection for my carpal tunnel syndrome, with amazing results.
 My doctor, Merle Janes, M.D., who practices in Spokane Valley, Washington, and also at the Tahoma Clinic of Jonathan Wright, M.D., in Renton Washington, is a specialist in rehabilitative medicine.
 With regard to the pain after the treatment, from the induced inflammation, I take a pain pill (prescribed by Dr. Janes) an hour before the treatment and another one just before bed that night to make sure I can sleep.
 In the following days I found some stiffness, combined with relief from the acute pain.

 With regard to the treatment itself, hey, getting stuck with a needle is never fun.
-Dr. Janes uses really thin needles, and he shoots Lidocaine at the spot first to decrease the discomfort, but I am a real wimp with a needle phobia, so I take some Valium (prescribed by Dr. Janes at my request) about thirty minutes before the procedure, and I get through it.
+Dr. Janes uses really thin needles, and he shoots Lidocaine at the spot first to decrease the discomfort, but I am a real wimp with a needle phobia, so I take some diazepam (prescribed by Dr. Janes at my request) about thirty minutes before the procedure, and I get through it.
 I would go through a lot more to get the relief from pain that I have experienced!

 This technique, which has been used successfully for decades by enlightened physicians, holds so much promise for those whose pain might be related to weak tendons or ligaments or tense muscles that have tried to take up the slack.
 If that could be you, please consider getting one or more of Dr. Hauser's books for more details and testimonials.